andywer/webpack-blocks/README.md

 We are quickly heading towards to webpack-blocks 1.0 release.
 You can find the 1.0 readme in the [release/1.0 branch](https://github.com/andywer/webpack-blocks/tree/release/1.0).

-You can already try the alpha release.
-If so, please make sure to leave a short comment in [The 1.0 Experience](https://github.com/andywer/webpack-blocks/issues/153).
+Try the beta release; install using `npm install webpack-blocks@next`.
+Please make sure to leave a short comment in [The 1.0 Experience](https://github.com/andywer/webpack-blocks/issues/153).
 It's much appreciated!

 ## Installation